benhoyt/merovius.github.io/_posts/2014-08-12-applying-permutation-in-constant.markdown

 But note, that this only works, because we want to sort an array of consecutive integers.
 In general, we don't want to do that.
-And I am unaware of a solution that doesn't has this problem (though I also didn't think about it a lot).
+And I am unaware of a solution that doesn't have this problem (though I also didn't think about it a lot).

 The solution of solving this problem in linear time lies in a simple
 observation: If we start at any index and iteratively jump to the *target*